YarandiY/Building-Management/README.md

-# Embedded System Course Project
+# Embedded Systems Course Project

 Implemented a system that controls all the smart keys in a house by a central key using Arduino Uno Microcontroller, Matlab/Simulink and C++